Cancel anytime

 Total Addressable Market (TAM)

-The global apparel market is estimated to be worth trillions of USD.
-The Gap, Inc. is positioned to capture a portion of this TAM through its various brands and distribution channels.
-It's positioned in the mid-tier to upper-tier market.
+The global apparel market is valued at approximately $1.5 trillion.
+The Gap, Inc. is positioned to capture a portion of this TAM through its diverse brands, distribution channels, and product offerings.

 Upturn SWOT Analysis